 There is much confusion in bicycle tire sizing, and much of it results from talking in "shorthand."
 For example, you might think that "26 inches" was a tire size, but it is not!

-There are no fewer than 5 different, incompatible "26 inch" sizes which you are likely to encounter!
+There are no fewer than 5 different, incompatible "26 inch" sizes which you are likely to encounter.
+And one of them is even sometimes called a 27-inch size!
 A so-called "26 inch" wheel/tire could have an ISO rim size of:

 26 x (decimal)